-Frying pans, also called skillets, are the true workhorses in your cookware collection.
+Frying pans are the true workhorses in your cookware collection.
 They're the best tool for searing and browning, which means they get the hardest use--hot cooking oil, rapid temperature changes, and constant scraping with utensils.
-They're used primarily on the stove top, but most can take oven abuse, too.

 The truth is that there is no one best frying pan for every purpose.
 What makes a frying pan "the best" depends on what you're trying to accomplish.
-What's stellar for one kind of task could be abysmal for another.
+What's stellar for one task could be awful for another.
 Although you can technically get by with just one frying pan, if you're a semi-serious cook, you're going to need a few different types in your arsenal.

 Here, we rank our favorite frying pans based on every category we could think of.
 If you're shopping for skillets, you may be a little dazed by all the options out there.
 Understanding the different types of pans and what they're used for is the first step to finding the pan, or pans, that will work best for you.